-I once heard in one of those movies that, for some reason, we never forget, that one of the characters who, casually, was an architect
+I once heard in one of those movies that, for some reason remain in our memory, that one of the characters who, casually, was an

 He was dictating a class to a group of architecture students and showed them a brick and asked: "what is this?".
 After hearing

 several responses, some very basic and some others a little more creative, he answered, "it is a brick that wants to be something..."

 Phrase followed by a group of images of architectural landmarks.

 "It is a brick that wants to be something..."
 That phrase has been my companion ever since to remind me that there is something

 special, some kind of energy that forms when we are about to create a building or make a design proposal, a je ne sais quoi that